-All Shareholders of the Company are strongly encouraged to cast their vote by submitting their completed form of proxy (or voting instruction form) prior to the Meeting by one of the means described in this Circular.
-Shareholders are encouraged to listen to a live broadcast of the proceedings of the Meeting, by way of conference call and audio webcast.
-Instructions and details on how to access the conference call and audio webcast will be made available on the Company's website at www.carbonstreaming.com several days prior to the Meeting.
+All Shareholders of the Company are strongly encouraged to cast their vote by submitting their completed form of proxy (or voting instruction form) prior to the Meeting by one of the means described in the Circular accompanying this Notice of Meeting.

-Shareholders are invited to submit questions in advance of the Meeting to be addressed during the Q&A p ortion of the Meeting, as appropriate and in accordance with the standard protocols of the Meeting.
-Q uestions must be submitted to the Company by email at investors@carbonstreaming.com no later than 2:00 p.m.
-(Toronto time) on Monday, November 7, 2022.
+Shareholders are invited to submit questions in advance of the Meeting to be addressed during the Q&A portion of the Meeting, as appropriate and in accordance with the standard protocols of the Meeting.
+Questions must be submitted to the Company by email at investors@carbonstreaming.com no later than 10:00 a.m.
+(Toronto time) on Friday, June 2, 2023.